elicia4/firewall-notes/ufw_hackersploit.md

 You can get started by setting up the default policies.
 This is recommended for every new configuration.
 The default policies are as follows:

-    1) deny incoming connections
+- deny incoming connections
-    2) allow outgoing connections
+- allow outgoing connections

 The commands are:

     sudo ufw default deny incoming
     sudo ufw default allow outgoing

-If outgoing connections don't work, you can diable the service completely:
+If outgoing connections don't work, you can disable the service completely:

     sudo systemctl stop ufw